Mechanosensitive channels: Functions

 For a protein to be considered mechanosensitive, it must respond to a mechanical deformation of the membrane.
 Mechanical deformations can include changes in the tension, thickness, or curvature of the membrane.
 Mechanosensitive channels respond to membrane tension by altering their conformation between an open state and a closed state.
 One type of mechanically sensitive ion channel activates specialized sensory cells, such as cochlear hair cells and some touch sensory neurons, in response to forces applied to proteins.

-Stretch-activated ion channels are of use in the initial formation of an action potential from a mechanical stimulus, for example by the mechanoreceptors in an animal's vibrissae (whiskers).
+Stretch-activated ion channels are required for the initial formation of an action potential from a mechanical stimulus, for example by the mechanoreceptors in vibrissae (whiskers) of some animals such as rodents.

 Afferent nerve fibers responsible for sensory stimulus detection and feedback are especially sensitive to stimulation.
 This results from the specialized mechanoreceptor cells that are superimposed upon the afferent nerve fibers.
 Stretch-activated ion channels are located on these mechanoreceptor cells and serve to lower the action potential threshold, thus making the afferent nerves more sensitive to stimulation.
 Afferent nerve endings without mechanoreceptor cells are called free nerve endings.
 They are less sensitive than the encapsulated afferent fibers and generally function in the perception of pain.